Salynn McCollum: College and SNCC

 McCollum attended training sessions led by Reverend James Lawson on non-violent protesting and also nightly meetings about desegregating downtown Nashville.
 The workshops were not tactical but instead focused on how to handle hostile citizens who opposed the student demonstrations.
 After the workshops and meetings, the college students would socialize and eat dinner at a restaurant on Jefferson Street.
 In February 1961, she attended a Nashville Student Movement meeting as a guest of Central Committee Member, Prof. Carr.

 As a result of her participation in the Freedom Rides, and the strife it caused within the college administration her professor, Leonard J. Lucito, arranged for her to attend Southern Illinois University, where she was able to complete her studies.
 While at SIU, she helped organize lunch counter demonstrations with a few local students and even led a non-violent workshop using what she had learned from Lawson and her Nashville sit in experience.
 At one of these sit-ins with ten other protesters, she was assaulted with a knife and received a four-five inch cut on the back of her thigh.
 She was refused hospital care and ended up being driven to East St. Louis to receive care.
 This event garnered much attention in local and national newspapers.
 Soon John Lewis joined her in Cairo, Illinois.
 Upon completion of her course work she returned to Nashville and used scholarship money she received from Dr. Martin Luther King Jr to continue participating in the Movement while student teaching kindergarten on the Peabody's campus.

-McCollum visited Highlander Folk School during her time in Student Non-Violent Coordinating Committee.
+McCollum visited Highlander Folk School during her time in Student Non-Violent Coordinating Committee (SNCC).
 In the beginning of 1962, McCollum began working full-time for SNCC in Atlanta.
 Her duties included handling voter registration in Georgia, fundraising, and public speaking at churches throughout the South.
 She did not attend the March on Washington because by that time she had developed a dislike of being in large unorganized crowds probably due to her experiences in Cairo, Illinois.